Category: Twelve Days of Cookies

 Nuts for Macadamia Shortbread (Cookies for Lahaina)

 It sucks to feel helpless which is exactly how I felt while watching the coverage of the wildfires in Maui.
-In a twisted way it brought back memories of a family trip to Maui right before COVID, to celebrate hubby’s birthday and retirement.
+In a twisted way, it brought back memories of a family trip to Maui right before COVID to celebrate hubby’s birthday and retirement.
 We spent his b-day in Lahaina.
 We grabbed shaved ice at Ululani, strolled down Front Street, and took in the majesty and beauty of the ancient Banyan Tree in the heart of town.
-The day ended with a scrumptious dinner at Lahaina Grill and a stroll on the beach.
-The stark reality of the devastation in Lahaina jolted me out of my memories and morphed into a voice in my head, “how are you going to help, Deb”.
+We finished the day with a scrumptious dinner at Lahaina Grill and a stroll on the beach.
+The stark reality of the devastation in Lahaina jolted me out of my memories and morphed into a voice in my head, “How are you going to help, Deb”.

-Today, in the midst of the ruins, that Banyan Tree is struggling to survive.
+Today, amid the ruins, that Banyan Tree is struggling to survive.
 Arborists are hopeful that the tree will survive, emblematic of the resiliency of the people of Maui.

-I resorted to what I do when I am sad or stressed and feeling helpless, I bake.
+I resorted to what I do when I am sad or stressed and feeling helpless, I baked.
 For a box of homemade goodies, I asked friends and family to donate any amount to either Chef Hui Maui Relief to help feed folks displaced by the fire, and to Hawaii Community Foundation/Maui Strong to provide immediate and long-term resources for recovery.

 A Big Mahalo